 - 1. Celebrations that involve food during the school day are limited to no more than one celebration per class per month.
-No cake/cupcakes/donuts, candy or highly processed foods will be allowed to be provided, including by parents for classroom celebrations.
-All food items served or offered (for sale) to students during the school day (from the midnight prior, to 30 minutes after the end of the official school day) will meet all federal, state, and local standards for all nutrient and competitive food guidelines. - 2.
+No cake/cupcakes/donuts, candy or highly processed foods will be allowed to be provided, including by parents for classroom celebrations. - 2.
 Food celebrations will not be held within thirty minutes before lunchtime. - 3.
 The district will disseminate a list of suggested healthy party ideas to parents and teachers, including the USDA Smart Snacks in Schools document